Thread Brow Lift in Scottsdale, AZ 85260

 +Brow Lift + Botox (Required Protocol)

-The Botox-first protocol is required at Desert Bloom and tends to produce a more stable, longer-lasting lift than threading alone.
+The Botox-first protocol is required at Desert Bloom and may support a more stable lift than threading alone in appropriate candidates.

 Learn more →